BetMGMBetMGM

 • Energumene (2022/23)

 While impressive, only one holds the record for the most number of wins.
 Badsworth Boy is the most successful horse to grace the event having won three Champion Chases in a row from 1983 to 1985.
-The record seems unlikely to be broken anytime soon with Energumene not competing this year due to injury.

 Several well-known jockeys have triumphed in the Champion Chase – including the likes of Peter Scudamore, AP McCoy, Ruby Walsh and Nico de Boinville – with Pat Taaffe and Barry Geraghty each managing a record five wins.